nwankwoGIT/QuestAnsApp/README.md

 The goal of this project is to build out a 3-tier Question and Answer App.
 The basic requirements are as follows:

 - React for the front-end
-- MongoDB or MySQL for the datastore back-end
+- MongoDB or MySQL for the datastore back-end.
+I chose to use MongoDb to challenge myself.
 - Express/Framework for the middleware which handles users authentication and talks to both the datastore and the front-end

 I started this project with a view to making is as simple as possible.
-I chose to go with feathers.js (some interesting express framework that seems very powerful in the sense that it has an in-built authentication system.
+I chose to go with feathers.js (which is some interesting express framework that seems very powerful in the sense that it has an in-built authentication system.
 Feathers has extensive tutorials and it has three key technology areas:

 - the app itself